lab-rasool/Awesome-Medical-VLMs-and-Datasets/README.md

 * the description of publicly available vision-language datasets, encompassing medical image-text pairs or question-answer pairs related to medical images;
-* the detailed description of metrics employed for evaluating VLMs on report generation and visual question answering tasks;
+* the detailed description of metrics employed for evaluating VLMs on RG and VQA tasks;
 * the discussion of current challenges in the field and various potential research directions that could significantly shape the future of medical VLMs.